 Dr Robert Thompson, a psychologist and expert in visual perception at the University of New York decided to tackle the theory once and for all with his study to determine if horizontal stripes make a person appear wider.
 After comparing almost 200 women and carrying out the experiments both with squares and oblongs and pictures of women wearing horizontal and vertical stripes, the findings were confirmed as follows—

-can you buy Phenytoin over the counter in uk Horizontal stripes don’t make you look fat.
+Horizontal stripes don’t make you look fat.
 Any person wearing vertical stripes looks wider than the person wearing horizontal stripes.
 Horizontal stripes, if anything, make you look thinner.

 So after having been proved scientifically, we can all breathe a sigh of relief and wear our horizontal stripes with greater confidence, style & panache.
 You may be sure that just like any other trend, you now have a wider range of styles in this pattern which you may have shied away from earlier.
 Infact creating a winning look with horizontal stripes is one of the easiest and fun challenges for any fashionista.